sefak/UniversityProjects/EE240-Digital Systems Design/Final_Project-Dungeon Escape Vhdl Game/README.md

 # dungeon-escape-vhdl-game
 An old-style Dungeon Escape game that runs on an FPGA, implemented in VHDL

+This project can also be found this [repository](https://github.com/akgokce/dungeon-escape-vhdl-game).

 Note: All the work on this project has been done collaboratively by "sefak" and "akgokce" - Commit history does not reflect the actual workflow, pushings were done after everything was set.

 [![A photo from this project](https://i.imgur.com/OzcGAqS.png)](https://vimeo.com/273938913 "A video of this project")